11Siya05/PyQt-Scientific-Calculator/README.md

 pip install PyQt5

-Usage
+🎮 Usage

-Run the application:
+Run the calculator:

 python main.py

-Once launched, use the buttons or your keyboard to perform calculations.
+Use the buttons or your keyboard to perform calculations.

-Usage Examples
+Examples:

-Calculate sin(30) → press sin then 3 0 =
+sin(30) → press 3, 0, then sin, then =

-Calculate 5^3 → press 5 xʸ 3 =
+5^3 → press 5, xʸ, 3, =

-Use memory: MS to store, MR to recall, M+ and M- to modify memory

-Screenshots

-Add a screenshot of your app here to make it visually appealing.
+Store in memory → press MS

+Recall memory → press MR

+💡 How It Works

+Display management: Shows current input and full expression

+Operations: Handles basic arithmetic, repeated = calculations, and error handling

+Scientific functions: Uses Python math module with input validation

+Memory: Stores a single numeric value with M+, M-, MS, MR, MC

+UI: Built with PyQt5, uses QGridLayout for buttons and QLineEdit for display